-All legal opinion/matters in connection with the offering of the Offer will be passed upon by Romulo Mabanta Buenaventura Sayoc & de los Angeles ("Romulo") for the Joint Lead Underwriters and Bookrunners and by Co Ferrer Ang-Co & Gonzales Law Offices ("CFA Law") for the Company.
+All legal opinion/matters in connection with the offering of the Offer will be passed upon by Romulo Mabanta Buenaventura Sayoc & de los Angeles ("Romulo") for the Joint Lead Underwriters and Bookrunners.
+Certain matters relating to the legality of the Offer and tax matters were passed upon by Co Ferrer Ang-Co & Gonzales Law Offices ("CFA Law") for the limited purpose of issuing an opinion required by the SEC.
 Neither Romulo nor CFA Law have any direct or indirect interest in the Company arising from the Offer.